|

 Taroky is a point trick game - the object is to take tricks containing valuable cards.
 There are four active players and the whole game is played anticlockwise.
 The 54 card pack consists of four suits of eight cards plus 22 permanent trumps, called taroky.
 Twelve cards are dealt to each player and the remaining six form the talon.

 In each hand, the four players play in two temporary teams, either one against three or two against two, depending on the bidding.
 When playing two against two, the bidder calls a tarok, usually the XIX, and the holder of the called card becomes the declarer's partner.
 Depending on the bid, the bidder's hand may also be improved by drawing some cards from the talon and discarding.
 As in all tarot games, in the trick play it is compulsory to follow suit, and to play a tarok if you have no cards of the suit led.
 At the end of the play the teams count the value of the cards they have won in tricks to determine which side has won and by how much.
 Players can also win bonuses by declaring certain combinations of cards held in hand, and for winning the last trick with the lowest trump.
-If no one wishes to bid, a game of Varšava is played, in which the noraml objective of the play is reversed: the aim is to avoid winning card points in tricks, and whoever takes most of them loses.
+If no one wishes to bid, a game of Varšava is played, in which the normal objective of the play is reversed: the aim is to avoid winning card points in tricks, and whoever takes most of them loses.

 It is normal to play for money, settling up after each hand by passing coins across the table.
 The scoring will be given throughout in terms of payment in Czech crowns (Kč).